-- 5. Introduce systems thinking by asking the following questions: - Is the climate change-human health system depicted here a simple or complex system? - Complex system -one environmental condition can lead to multiple hazards and multiple health outcomes; multiple climate drivers can interact to produce an environmental condition. - Is the climate change and human health system a physical system?
+- 5. Introduce systems thinking by asking the following questions: - Is the climate change-human health system depicted here a simple or complex system?

+Complex system -one environmental condition can lead to multiple hazards and multiple health outcomes; multiple climate drivers can interact to produce an environmental condition.

+• Is the climate change and human health system a physical system?
 A chemical system?
-A biological system? - Earth's processes and its living inhabitants are systems within systems.
-The climate change and human health system is composed of physical, chemical, and biological systems that interact with each other and all interact to influence human health. - Are there any smaller (sub) systems within the climate-health system?
+A biological system?

+Earth's processes and its living inhabitants are systems within systems.
+The climate change and human health system is composed of physical, chemical, and biological systems that interact with each other and all interact to influence human health.

+• Are there any smaller (sub) systems within the climate-health system?

 Yes, each sphere represents a system, together the systems make up the larger climate and health system.
-The human body is also a relevant system, and this is a good opportunity to emphasize that for each health outcome some individuals are going to be more vulnerable to climate impacts than others.
+The human body is also a relevant system and this is a good opportunity to emphasize that for each health outcome some individuals are going to be more vulnerable to climate impacts than others.
 Susceptibility can be influenced by factors such as age, genetic make-up, and socio-economic status.
-Chapter 9 of The Impacts of Climate Change on Human Health in the United States: A Scientific Assessment provides more information on vulnerable populations with key findings that 1) vulnerability varies over time and is place-specific; 2) health impacts vary with age and life stage; 3) social determinants of health interact with climate factors to affect health risks.
+Chapter 9 of the 2016 Climate and Health assessment provides more information on vulnerable populations with key findings that 1) vulnerability varies over time and is place-specific; 2) health impacts vary with age and life stage; 3) social determinants of health interact with climate factors to affect health risks.